-Plymouth wedding dress saved from skip in Australia
+British bride's 1930s wedding dress saved from Australian rubbish skip

 - Published

-A box containing a bridal gown from a wedding in Devon 84 years ago has been unearthed in Australia.
+A woman from Perth, Australia, rescued the heirloom as it was thrown into a dumpster and put it up for sale.

-Melbourne bride-to-be Claire Ransome was looking for a vintage wedding dress for herself when she bought the box online after it was saved from a skip.
+It was snapped up by bride-to-be Claire Ransome, from Melbourne, who has since donated it to an exhibition.

-She was amazed to find the wedding dress and flowers and decorations from the wedding of Gertrude Bloye and Fred MacDonald in Plymouth in 1938.
+Ms Ransome said she had been on the lookout for a vintage wedding dress when she saw the box listed for sale online.

-Bride Gertrude packed her wedding dress in a cardboard box from local department store Dingles after her wedding.
+She was amazed to find the garment, flowers and decorations from Gertrude and Fred's wedding still inside.

-The couple did not have any children and the box with wedding treasures was passed down the family before it was sent to a relative in Australia.
+"It was like a vintage wedding showbag," Ms Ransome said.
+"The gloves that her husband wore, dried roses, waxed buds from the wedding cake and then from the very bottom out came this beautiful wedding dress, like liquid silk."

-There it was spotted being thrown into a skip in Perth and put up for sale online.
+Gertrude had packed her wedding dress into the cardboard container, from local department store Dingles, after her wedding.

-Ms Ransome said: "It was like a vintage wedding showbag, the gloves that her husband wore, dried roses, waxed buds from the wedding cake and then from the very bottom out came this beautiful wedding dress, like liquid silk."
+The couple did not have any children and the wedding treasures were passed down the family before being sent to a relative in Australia.

-Peter Bottomley, who curated an exhibition of wedding dresses in Castlemaine, said: "This lady preserved it for all those years.
+Peter Bottomley, who curated the wedding dress exhibition in Castlemaine, Victoria, said: "This lady preserved it for all those years.

 "Seeing it back out of the dumpster and looking beautiful is a great end to the story."

-Ms Ransome ended up wearing another dress at her wedding but she did carry in her purse a mother-of-pearl hair clip from Gertrude's box of treasures.
+Ms Ransome ended up wearing another dress at her wedding but carried a mother-of-pearl hair clip from Gertrude's box of treasures in her purse.

 Follow BBC News South West on Twitter, Facebook and Instagram.
 Send your story ideas to spotlight@bbc.co.uk.